andrewbaisden/graphql-user-dashboard/README.md

 ## Prerequisite

-You need to setup a MongoDB Database otherwise this App wont work.
-Either create a local database or create an account on https://mlab.com/home
+You need to setup a MongoDB Database otherwise this App wont work and you will get a crash error in your Terminal window.
+Either create a local database or create/use an account on [MondoDB Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/home)

 Then add the database mongoLab URI to server/server.js.
 Make sure that you create a user and a password for the login.